-Josef C. Brada Director (BAC 689) 480/965-6524 www.cob.asu.edu/up/ipo.html
+Josef C. Brada Director (BA 122) 480/965-4066 www.cob.asu.edu/up/ipo.cfm

 Certificate in International Business Studies

 The program of study leading to the Certificate in International Business Studies is designed to prepare students for positions with multinational firms, banks, government agencies, and international organizations.
 This program is not a substitute for the listed areas of business specialization; rather, the courses required for the certificate add an international dimension to the student's chosen major.